muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 - having copied and pasted the file from a non-markdown format (i.e. an untitled VSCode file, into a new .md file.)
 - fastpages altering the contents in its (first) rendering pass if the post is not properly formatted with a header block at the beginning.
 - me being an idiot

+## Edit: Mystery Solved!

+Turns out I _was_ an idiot.
+With a European (Italian in my case) keyboard layout, the `#` hashtag character is created by pressing the `Alt Gr` modifier key followed by the `à` key.

+It also turns out, that `Alt Gr` followed by the `space` key generates a **non-breaking space** (note: if this is common knowledge, I will bow my head in silence and sacrifice my `Caps Lock` key to the typing gods).
+Can you guess what happened?

+When typing quickly, after inserting hashtags for the heading, my thumbs were too quick to add a space before the `Alt Gr` key had time to fully unpress, causing a non-breaking space to sneak in the heading.
+I told you those damn spaces are sneaky.

+So I guess the ultimate Occam's Razor axiom is: if something goes wrong, it's probably your own damn fault.
+Here's a better alternative:

+> Occam's razor, or law of parsimony is the problem-solving principle that "entities should not be multiplied without necessity", or more simply, **the simplest explanation is that you messed up**. - _Wikipedia, and me_